-4.8.5 Common reporting standard
+4.9.5 Common reporting standard

-Following recent international developments, the exchange of information will be governed by the Common Reporting Standard (CRS).
-On October 29, 2014, 51 jurisdictions signed the multilateral competent authority agreement (MCAA), which is a multilateral framework agreement to automatically exchange financial and personal information, with the subsequent bilateral exchanges coming into effect between those signatories that file the subsequent notifications.
+Following recent international developments, the exchange of information will be governed by the Common Reporting Standard ("CRS").
+More than 90 jurisdictions have signed the multilateral competent authority agreement ("MCAA"), which is a multilateral framework agreement to automatically exchange financial and personal information, with the subsequent bilateral exchanges coming into effect between those signatories that file the subsequent notifications.